-The mission of the Special Education: Adolescence programs is to provide a quality educational experience that prepares candidates for distinguished careers in inclusive education and for leadership roles in schools and communities.
+The mission of the Special Education: Childhood program is to provide a quality educational experience that prepares candidates for distinguished careers in inclusive education and for leadership roles in schools and communities.
 The special education programs develop the knowledge, skills, and dispositions special educators need in order to effectively teach all students, including those with exceptional learning needs.

 M.S.
 Special Education Dual Initial Certification

-Dual certification prepares noncertified graduate candidates who are pursuing adolescence initial certification in English, Languages Other Than English (LOTE)—French or Spanish, social studies,mathematics, biology, chemistry or physics grades 7–12, and certification to teach students with disabilities at the same developmental level, and results in a Master of Science in Special Education.
+Prepares non-certified graduate candidates who are pursuing childhood initial certification and certification to teach students with disabilities at the same developmental level and results in the Master of Science in Special Education degree.
+(42 credits)

-The advanced certification program prepares teachers who have completed the master’s degree requirement and are pursuing certification to teach students with disabilities in grades 7–12.
+Prepares teachers who have completed the master’s degree requirement and are pursuing certification to teach students with disabilities in grades 1–6.
+(18 credits)